 A: It depends on Jane’s tier.
 Overtime is reportable on your monthly report, but there are limitations for Tier 5 and 6 members.

-In calendar year 2014, the overtime cap for Tier 5 ERS members is $16,882.63.
+For Tier 5 ERS members, overtime is capped for the calendar year.
 Overtime payments that exceed the cap are not reportable.
 In addition, you should not collect (or report) contributions on any overtime payments above the cap.
 This overtime cap increases by 3 percent each calendar year.
 Please refer to our Tier 5 overtime limitation chart.

-For Tier 6 ERS members, overtime is capped at $15,261 for State fiscal year 2014 (April 1, 2013 through March 31, 2014).
-The fiscal year limit will be adjusted for inflation based on the Consumer Price Index (CPI) annually.
+For Tier 6 ERS members, overtime is capped for each fiscal year.
+The fiscal year limit is adjusted for inflation based on the annual Consumer Price Index (CPI).
+Please refer to our Tier 6 overtime limitation chart.

 Pensionable overtime worked by Tier 5 and 6 PFRS members is capped at 15 percent of the member’s salary.
 Overtime payments that exceed the cap are not reportable.
 In addition, you should not collect or report contributions on overtime payments above the cap.